-PSD (Adobe Photoshop)
+1.4.3 PSD (Adobe Photoshop)

-An Adobe Photoshop®.psd file is divided into five sections.
+An Adobe Photoshop® .psd file is divided into five sections.
 The file header and image resource sections are important for metadata access.
 Multibyte integers are stored big-endian on all platforms.

-The file sections relevant to metadata are:
+Table 16 shows the file sections relevant to metadata: